mrzResearchArena/BLAST/README.md

 ## BLAST: Basic Local Alignment Search Tool

-<p> I describe the procedure for the PSSM generation from the FASTA sequences. </p>
+I describe the procedure for the PSSM generation from the FASTA sequences.

 ##### Step 1: Download the Non-redundant (NR) Proteins Database:
 ```console